UCLCOMP0061/Lab05-template/README.md

 8. evaluate Res to obtain the set intersection of A and B

-**Important**: Do not use any library to calculate the product of two polynomials.
+**Important**: Do not use any library to calculate the private intersection of the sets.

 ### Hints
 - Execute the following command to ensure the tests run: